MabelYT/MabelYT/README.md

 ### Hello!

-- My Name's Mabel
+- My Name's Mabel.
-- My Pronouns Are: she / her
+- My Pronouns Are: she / her.
+- I'm The Author Of MabelTerm.